hpcleuven/VscDocumentation/source/data/tier1data/clients/iron.rst

 Authentication
 --------------

-To authenticate using iron, first obtain your connection details from the `ManGO portal <https://mango.vscentrum.be/>`__ and then run the snippet below.
+To authenticate using iron, first obtain your connection details from the `KU Leuven ManGO portal`_ and then run the snippet below.

 .. code:: sh